ChrisKlug/web-dev-workshop/labs/lab20/lab20.md

 ...
 ```

-That´s it!
+That's it!
 This will add another span/activity to the trace, and include the information you added to it.
 However, not all activities are picked up by OTEL by default.

 When you create custom `ActivitySources` like this, you need to tell OTEL to include it.